With summer ending in Athol, now is an ideal time to get a head start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we complete includes:
+Some of the work we perform includes:

 • Taking a look at the blower, motor, drain line and coils

-• Watching pressure and temperature
+• Checking pressure and temperature

-• Reviewing lines, refrigerant amounts and connections
+• Testing lines, refrigerant totals and connections

-There’s still time to have a tune-up done this fall—and we can get your furnace ready for heating season too.
+You can still have service done this fall—and we can get your furnace prepped for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a handful of items:
+You’ll only need a few things:

 • Wet-dry vacuum and hose with a soft brush attachment